PoisotLab/MS_befwm_softwarenote/ms.md

 abstract: ...
 ---

+# Introduction

+Research in ecology has long seek to understand the processes influencing the diversity and stability of natural communities.
+These communities are formed by populations whose dynamics of persistence and extinction depends on resource availability.
+Seeing that the coexistence of populations is thus constrained by feeding interactions, models have been created equating the relationship between resources and consumers, from the simplest, most generalist models (e.g. LV) to more tailored and parametrized ones (find an example).
+Among these, @yodzis_bsc generalist resource-consumer model has the advantage of yielding results close to the empirical observations while needing only few, easy to assess parameters.
+To achieve this purpose, it uses allometric scaling of metabolic and assimilation rates, meaning that these rates depend on the body mass of the organism in addition to the metabolic type (such as invertebrates or ectotherm vertebrates).

+Adaptations of this model have been use to show that allometric scaling enhances predictions regarding stability (Brose et al., 2006, Otto et al., 2007), interaction strength (Berlow et al., 2009, Boit et al., 2012, Iles et Novak, 2016) and perturbation spread (Iles et Novak, 2016) within large, realistic food webs.
+Yet, although these authors used the same model, they used personal adaptation and implementation of it.
+Here we present `befwm`, a Julia package implementing @brose_ase adaptation of @yodzis_bsc bio-energetic model for food-webs (@williams_hyi) with updated allometric coefficients.
+This package aims at offering an efficient common ground for modeling food-webs dynamics using this particular model.

 # The model

 ## Biomass dynamics

-We implement the model as described by @brose_ase, which is itself described in greater detail in @williams_hyi -- this model is an adaptation of the
-@yodzis_bsc classical bio-energetic model, describing the flows of biomass across trophic levels, primarily defined by body size.
+We implement the model as described by @brose_ase, which is itself explained in greater detail in @williams_hyi.
+This model describes the flows of biomass across trophic levels, primarily defined by body size.
 It distinguishes population based on two highly influential variables for the metabolism and assimilation rates, body-mass and metabolic type.
-Once this distinction made, it model populations as simple stock of biomass growing and shrinking through consumer-resources interactions (@williams_hyi).
-We used the version of the model with updated allometric coefficients (@brose_ase; @brown2004) and extended to multispecies systems (@williams_hyi).
+Once this distinction made, it model populations as simple stocks of biomass growing and shrinking through consumer-resources interactions (@williams_hyi).
 The governing equations below describe the changes in relative density of producers and consumers respectively.

 \begin{equation}\label{e:producer}